 Member of Shook trial team in the defense of Monster Energy Company in a precedent-setting product liability case in which, following a four-week trial, the jury returned a unanimous defense verdict (this is the first case of its kind in the nation to go to verdict against an energy drink company).
 2018.

 Member of Shook trial team in defense of The Coca-Cola Company in a highly disputed intellectual property right of publicity case in 2019-2020.

 Member of Shook trial team in defense of tour bus dealership in which jury returned complete defense verdict of more than $50 million bus rollover case in 2015.

-In litigating these cases, Gabriel has deposed plaintiffs, fact witnesses and expert witnesses.
-He has also drafted and argued a range of motions, including a successful motion for summary judgment in a case involving an experimental Food and Drug Administration-approved medical device.
-Gabriel was a member of a successful Shook trial team that secured for its clients enforcement of a Chinese judgment in California against a California company, and he participated in the drafting of the appellate brief when the case was appealed to the Ninth Circuit.
+Member of Shook Trial Team that secured for clients enforcement of a Chinese judgment in California against a California company; also participated in the drafting of the appellate brief when the case was appealed to the Ninth Circuit Court of Appeals.